Fairfax Assembly & Stamping

 Fairfax Assembly & Stamping is a General Motors (GM) automobile manufacturing facility in Kansas City, Kansas.
 The site was originally a World War II bomber plant, and has a comprehensive history of producing vehicles for numerous GM brands.
 It exclusively assembled the critically-acclaimed Saturn Aura, the 2007 Motor Trend Car of the Year.

 The 4900000 sqft plant employs over 2,200 hourly and salaried employees, who are represented by United Auto Workers Local 31.

 For many years, the plant was a key producer of GM's mid-size sedans, including the long-running Chevrolet Malibu.
-Following an industry-wide shift away from sedans, the plant became central to GM's evolving manufacturing strategy, undergoing retooling to produce the next-generation Chevrolet Bolt electric vehicle alongside the popular Chevrolet Equinox SUV.
+Following an industry-wide shift away from sedans, the plant became central to GM's evolving manufacturing strategy, undergoing retooling to produce the popular Chevrolet Equinox SUV.

 History

 Fairfax I (1945–1987)

 The original Fairfax assembly plant was located next to Fairfax Airport, the former location of the North American Bomber Production Plant where the B-25 Mitchell was manufactured during World War II.
 After the war, GM purchased the building and converted it to an automobile assembly plant under the management of GM's newly created Buick-Oldsmobile-Pontiac Assembly Division.
 In 1952, alongside car production, the plant produced F-84F jet-powered fighters.